fabiankaraben/nodejs-mini-projects/README.md

    intermediate/05-api-testing-with-jest

 6. **Microservice Communication**
-   This is a microservices setup in Node.js with TypeScript, two services communicating via HTTP, Express in each, shared Redis, no auth, and Kubernetes deployment for service discovery.
+   This is a microservices setup in Node.js with TypeScript, two services communicating via HTTP, Express in each, shared Redis, no auth, and Docker Compose deployment for service discovery.
    intermediate/06-microservice-communication

 7. **File Streaming Server**